Nichola (fool): Jester of Mary

 Nichola was a French "fool" or servant entertainer of Mary, Queen of Scots.
 She seems to have arrived in Scotland with Mary in 1561.
 After Mary's abdication she remained at the Scottish court of Mary's half-brother Regent Moray.
 She was also known as "La Jardinière", the gardener or flower-vase.

-One of her keepers was a French courtier called Jacqueline Cristoflat.
+One of her keepers or governors was a French courtier called Jacqueline Cristoflat.
+The household rolls suggest that "Christofflette" was previously the attendant serving the maids of honour, the "femme de chambre des filles".
 Other fools at court included Conny, Jane Colquhoun, Janet Musche, Foysir (a man), George Stevin, and James Geddie.
 Nothing is known of Nichola's court role or her performances, except the costumes that were given to her, recorded in the accounts of the royal wardrobe.
 The historian John Guy imagines that the queen "loved to banter" with Nichola "to indulge her wicked sense of humour."

 A costume for a fool was delivered to "Johnne Dusow, Frenchman", the fool's keeper in November 1561, consisting of 10 ells of grey cloth dressed with an ell of green.
-Another costume provided for one of the fools in February 1563 consisted of 8.75 ells of green "kendely" cloth, 60 ells of red and yellow passments (or Passementerie) made of worset wool, and an ell of linen.
+Another costume provided for one of the fools in February 1563 consisted of 8.75 ells of green "kendely" cloth, 60 ells of red and yellow passments (or Passementerie) made of worsted wool, and an ell of linen.
 The red and yellow may have referenced the Stewart heraldry.

 A blue velvet bonnet was made for her in December 1563.
 As three large blue velvet Swiss bonnets were made at the same time for court masque costume, it seems likely that Nichola performed in the masque.
-In February 1564 the queen' tailor Jehan de Conpiegne made her a gown from yellow and violet "treilly" fabric, with passments.
+In February 1564 the queen's tailor Jehan de Conpiegne made her a gown from yellow and violet "treilly" fabric, with passments.
 In March 1567 she was given 30 shillings worth of linen for shirts and other items.